Clean in place _CIP_ plant and equipment in food operations

 Core ideas you must understand for this topic

-• **Food Safety and Hygiene (HACCP Principles):** Understanding and applying critical control points, cross-contamination prevention, temperature control, and personal hygiene practices to ensure safe food production.
+• **Food Safety and Hygiene (HACCP):** Understanding and applying critical control points, cross-contamination prevention, temperature control, and personal hygiene protocols specific to fish and shellfish processing to ensure product safety.

 Learning Objectives